 Map phase splits the input data into two parts.
 They are Keys and Values.
 Writable and comparable is the key in the processing stage where only in the processing stage, Value is writable.
-Let’s say a client gives input data to a Hadoop system, task tracker is assigned tasks by job tracker.
+Let’s say a client gives input data to a Hadoop system; task tracker is assigned tasks by job tracker.
 Splitting of input is done into several inputs.
 Key-value pair conversion is done with the input data by the record reader.
-This is the actual data input for Map as in mapped input for further processing.
-The format type varies which is why the coder has to look into each piece of data format and code accordingly.
+This is the actual data input for Map as in mapped information for further processing.
+The format type varies, so the coder has to look into each piece of data format and code accordingly.

 Mini reducer which is commonly called a combiner, the reducer code places input as the combiner.
 Network bandwidth is high when a huge amount of data is required.
 Hash is the default partition used.
 The partition module plays a key role in Hadoop.
 More performance is given by reducing the pressure by petitioner on the reducer.

 2. Processing in Intermediate